421 Stover Street

 If you are already drawing Social Security benefits, it’s done for you!
 You will automatically receive your red, white & blue Medicare card in the mail about 3 months before your birthday month.

 However, if you are not in the Social Security system yet, you will need to actively enroll yourself.
-You can enroll for Medicare in Colorado online, by phone, or in person at your local Social Security office.
+You can enroll for Medicare in Colorado and surrounding states online, by phone, or in person at your local Social Security office.

 If you worked past 65 and are just now enrolling for Original Medicare, there is some additional paperwork required that takes away the online enrollment option.
 You will need to have your employer submit proof that you had group insurance since turning 65 in order to avoid late enrollment penalties.